Documentation Index

 Combining patterns

 Most real agents combine several of these patterns.
-A single agent might:- run on a schedule (Background Job)
+A single agent might:

 - fetch and analyze data (Session)